Newspaper advert asking for homes for evacuees in Fife.

 Fife County Air Raid Precautions Registration Card.

-Air raid shelter was on the sea wall where the new houses are.
+The air raid shelter was on the sea wall where the new houses are.
 It was set about 5 feet back from the edge.
 Standing at the door on the east end nearest the water corner that we used to store our canoes.
 Directly opposite was Don’s old Blacksmith shop and forge.
-Maybe about 20 feet ...
+Maybe about 20 ...

 Anderson shelter at Woodhaven.